Head-to-Head Cycle Resolutions

 Rail Corridor head-to-head standings table

-Finally, the pairs are locked or skipped depending on whether they create a loop or not.
+Finally, the pairs are locked or skipped depending on whether they create a cycle or not.

 Rail Corridor head-to-head standings table

-In this example, "Arnold over Bellingham" is skipped because "Bellingham over Cole" and "Cole over Arnold" have already been locked.
-Adding "Arnold over Bellingham" would complete a circular loop.
+In this example, "Arnold defeats Bellingham" is skipped because "Bellingham defeats Cole" and "Cole defeats Arnold" have already been locked.
+Adding "Arnold defeats Bellingham" would complete a cycle.
 The remaining locked pairs are:

 Rail Corridor head-to-head standings table